How to help a friend who has been sexually assaulted

 - Be patient.
 Recovery from sexual assault can be slow.
 Your friend sets the pace.

 - Realize that you may also have strong feelings about the trauma.
 If needed, seek support for yourself.
-The USC Center for Women and Men offers one-on-one counseling and discussion groups for friends.
+The USC Relationship and Sexual Violence Prevention and Services (RSVP) offers one-on-one counseling and discussion groups for friends.

 - Remember that whatever your friend did to survive an attack was exactly what he or she needed to do.
 Your friend did not cause the attack and is not at fault.

-- Encourage your friend to contact the Sexual Assault Resource Center within the USC Center for Women and Men (CWM).
-If possible, walk her over to CWM in Student Union 202, or help her to call them.
+- Encourage your friend to contact the Sexual Assault Resource Center within RSVP.
+If possible, walk her over to RSVP in Engemann 356, or help her to call them.
 They are available 24 hours a day, 7 days per week.
 It’s never too late to seek emotional support.